wp-plugins/postman-smtp/readme.txt

 * Moved the screenshots and icons out of /trunk and into /assets

 = 0.2.6 - 2015-01-28 =
-* Fixed Configure and Authorize the plugin" have no link address - broke this when I removed sprintf()
+* Fixed "Configure and Authorize the plugin" missing the link address - broke this when I removed sprintf()
-* Fixed Fatal error: Call to undefined function str_getcsv() - this function is available in PHP 5.3+
+* Fixed "Fatal error: Call to undefined function str_getcsv()" - this function is not available before PHP 5.3.
+Replaced with fgetcsv()
-* Fixed Warning: Missing argument 2 for update_option() - should be calling delete_option instead
+* Fixed "Warning: Missing argument 2 for update_option()" - should be calling delete_option instead

 = 0.2.5 - 2015-01-27 =
 * Removed the namespace for users with older version of PHP